To make money, you have to sell something!

 Part-time musical teachers are reported to make hundreds of dollars every week comfortably by simply teaching musical instruments during their spare time.

-If you have a talent with certain musical instrument, you can boost your income by imparting your skills on to those keen beginners.
+If you have a talent with a certain musical instrument, you can boost your income by imparting your skills on to those keen beginners.

 Always check out the going rate at your neighborhood so that you don’t inadvertently price yourself out of the market.

 And in true blue entrepreneur’s form, make an effort to publicize your service, especially during the early stages.

 If you have developed concrete skills over your work life, then trade these skills as a freelancer.

 It does not matter what your core skill is, it could be anything from writing to editing, photography to computer programming, web design, transcription, data entry, or accounting.

 If you are really good, there will always be employers who are seeking out qualified freelancers for short stint work at Freelancer.com and Elance.com.

 Do take note that these sites have some form of screening (usually in the form of tests) in place in order to conclude that you are good enough to bid for jobs posted in various categories.

 Of course, the bid you put in has to be competitive enough to win the project or job.

 Maybe you are competent to fix electronics or computers, or you are great in gardening, home maintenance or snow shoveling.
 Regardless of your area of expertise, people will pay good money if they can use your skill to help them to avoid tending to the task themselves.

 Setting up a part-time home business is no longer as costly and cumbersome as in the pre-internet days.
 You could advertise on Craigslist and in local newspapers, distribute flyers and business cards, and in general create a buzz about your new business.

 Or you may claim you have no specific skills, but that should not be a prohibiting factor to set up a part-time business.

-There will always be demand on babysitters and childcare service on part time basis.
+There will always be demand on babysitters and childcare service on a part-time and full-time basis.